 At least one (1) Designated Responsible Licensed Producer (DRLP) must be listed on the application and have an active resident or non-resident license in Louisiana.
 Except for the portable electronics and self-storage LOA.

-DRLPs provided must cumulatively cover the LOAs on the application.
+DRLPs provided must cumulatively cover the LOAs on the application and must be affiliated with the agency that you are completing the renewal application for.

 DRLPs last name must match the National Producer Number (NPN) on the Producer Database (PDB), if applicable.